Homologous pairs of chromosomes are lined up independently of oth... | Study Prep in Pearson+

 1

-Recall the stages of meiosis and their key events: Prophase I, Metaphase I, Anaphase I, and Metaphase II.
+Recall the stages of meiosis and their key events, focusing on how homologous chromosomes behave during each stage.

-Understand that 'homologous pairs of chromosomes lining up independently' refers to the process called independent assortment, which increases genetic variation.
+Understand that during Prophase I, homologous chromosomes pair up and undergo crossing over, but they are not yet aligned on the metaphase plate.

-Identify that independent assortment occurs when homologous chromosome pairs align at the metaphase plate, which is characteristic of Metaphase I.
+Recognize that Metaphase I is the stage where homologous pairs of chromosomes line up along the metaphase plate, and importantly, they do so independently of other pairs, which is called independent assortment.

-Note that during Anaphase I, homologous chromosomes are separated, not lined up; during Metaphase II, individual chromosomes (not pairs) line up; and Prophase I involves pairing and crossing over but not alignment at the metaphase plate.
+Note that Anaphase I involves the separation of homologous chromosomes to opposite poles, so the lining up has already occurred before this stage.

-Conclude that the stage where homologous pairs line up independently of each other is Metaphase I.
+Remember that Metaphase II involves the lining up of individual chromosomes (not homologous pairs) along the metaphase plate in the second meiotic division.

 Watch next